shopware/docs/guides/plugins/apps/app-sdks/symfony-bundle/index.md

 # App Bundle

 App Bundle integrates the PHP App SDK for Symfony.
-This can be accessible at [app-bundle-symfony](https://github.com/shopware/app-bundle-symfony).
+This can be accessed at [app-bundle-symfony](https://github.com/shopware/app-bundle-symfony).

 ## Installation